ltoinel/Mailknife/README.md

 # Mailknife

-Mailknife is a simple alternative tool to Mailgun that is more and more difficult to use if you don't send enouth mails per days.
+* Mailknife is a very simple alternative tool to Mailgun.
+* Mailknife is adapted for small quantity of mails to send.
-Mailknife exposes a webservice to send a mail with the same signature than the Mailgun API.
+* Mailknife exposes a webservice to send a mail with the same signature than the Mailgun API.
-Mailknife transform the message into multiple SMTP calls.
+* Mailknife transforms the message into multiple SMTP calls.

 ## Work in progress ...

+TODO :
+* Return a JSON response.